wongyihao02/tp/docs/DeveloperGuide.md

   - Extracts tutorial name, week number , student name and matric number and the number position of the comment to be removed from the given input.
   - Exception thrown if no inputs, not enough inputs or too many inputs are given.
   - The AttendancFile is searched to find the relevant AttendanceList
-  - Exception is thrown and handled if none found.
+  - Exception is thrown and error message printed if none found.
   - This AttendanceList is then checked is it has a student with the same name and matric number is found.
-  - Exception is thrown and handled if none found.
+  - Exception is thrown and error message printed if none found.
   - The ArrayList<String> associated with the student that stores comments for the has the (num given - 1)th element removed.A message will then be printed stating that the comment was successfully deleted.
   - Different messages will be printed if the student has no comments associated with them or if the num given is outside the boundaries of the comments ArrayList.
   - An error message will be printed when an Exception is handled.